andrew henderson menu

 ‘The two hardest things to say in life are hello for the first time and goodbye for the last.’

-Sometimes, there is no option other than to boldly step through the looking glass and embrace the life beyond.
-Those who do understand that the first step is the hardest – it’s not easy to say goodbye to US citizenship and try to establish oneself in a new country.
+Those who take this leap understand that the first step is often the most daunting: It’s not easy to say goodbye to US citizenship and try to establish oneself in a new country.

 Leaving The US

-Renouncing US citizenship is an irreversible legal process allowing applicants to formally relinquish their nationality.
+Renouncing US citizenship is an irreversible legal process allowing applicants to formally relinquish citizenship.

 Other motivations include wanting to live and fully integrate with another nation and culture, frustration with US politics and general dissatisfaction with American life.

-While renouncing is not for everyone and must be considered carefully, for many expats the move comes with benefits that are worth pursuing.
+While renouncing is not for everyone and must be considered carefully, for many expats, the move comes with benefits worth pursuing.

 What Does Renunciation Mean

-When it comes to renouncing US citizenship and the exit tax, taking time to get your affairs in order can dramatically reduce your taxes before you leave.
+When renouncing US citizenship and dealing with the exit tax, taking time to organise your affairs can greatly lower your taxes before you leave.

-Essentially, when you’re a US citizen, the US Government imposes a market-to-market exit tax on all of your assets on the day of your expatriation.
-The trouble is that expatriation taxes can be a little confusing, so it’s essential to prepare beforehand.
+This is because the US Government imposes a market-to-market exit tax on all of your assets on the day of your expatriation.
+This ‘deemed sale’ can be complex to understand, so preparation is key.

 Under the IRS’s mark-to-market regime, all property of a covered expatriate is deemed sold for its fair market value.
-The amount that would otherwise be included as gross income through the deemed sale is reduced by an exclusion amount of US$866,000 in 2024.
+The amount that would otherwise be included as gross income through the deemed sale is reduced by an exclusion amount of US$890,000 in 2025.

 You are required to submit your tax return for the previous five years and list all of your worldwide assets and it’s your responsibility to be compliant.